wallaby-rails/wallaby-rails/docs/custom.md

   end
   ```

-  > NOTE: all the methods above are interface methods.
-  > If they aren't implemented, Wallaby will raise Wallaby::NotImplemented exception.
+  > NOTE: if the above interface methods aren't implemented, Wallaby will raise `Wallaby::NotImplemented` exception.

-Then open up http://localhost:3000/admin/postcodes, and that's it!
+Then visit http://localhost:3000/admin/postcodes, and that's it!